autonomys/subspace/README.md

 Please refer to [farming.md](/docs/farming.md) on how to run farmer.

-If you are looking to build from the source refer to [development.md](/docs/development.md).
+If you are looking to farm offline, or build from source for developemental purposes please refer to [development.md](/docs/development.md).